Alleviating restless leg syndrome with weighted blankets

 Even weight distribution: Make sure the blanket has evenly distributed weight.
 Many blankets feature small pockets that hold the weighted filling, which keeps the pressure consistent across your body and evenly distributed.

-Battle your sleep disorder with a Drowsy weighted blanket
+Find calm and comfort with a Drowsy weighted blanket